19 Unusual London Tours: Quirky and Fun Options

 And why not wind up your day by going and drinking in a toilet bar?
 The Bermondsey Arts Club and Cocktail Bar is a personal favourite of mine.

-Tour Highgate Cemetery
+6. Tour Highgate Cemetery

-Continuing on with the macabre, why not take a stroll through Highgate Cemetery?
+Why not take a stroll through Highgate Cemetery?

 The graveyard is divided into two sections – the East and the West.
 The East is the final resting place of literary great George Eliot, the artist Patrick Caulfield and the cemetery’s most famous resident, Karl Marx (you know – the founding father of Communism).